-Cristina León Alfar is Associate Professor of Shakespeare, late 16th and early 17th century English Drama, and Women’s and Gender studies at Hunter College, CUNY.
-Most recently, she is the author of Women and Shakespeare’s Cuckoldry Plays: Shifting Narratives of Marital Betrayal,
+I am Professor of Shakespeare, late 16th and early 17th century English Drama, and Women’s and Gender studies at Hunter College, CUNY.
+My most recent book is Women and Shakespeare’s Cuckoldry Plays: Shifting Narratives of Marital Betrayal,

 Routledge, 2017.
-She is also an Editor, with Helen Ostovich, of the series “Late Tudor and Stuart Drama: Gender, Performance, and Material Culture,
+I am also an Editor, with Helen Ostovich, of the series “Late Tudor and Stuart Drama: Gender, Performance, and Material Culture

-” for Medieval Institute Publications — The University Press at Kalamazoo.
-Her research and teaching interests include, Shakespeare, Early Modern English Drama, Gender Studies, Sexuality, Political History, History of Women, Marriage Law, Academic Freedom, Freedom of Speech.
+,” for Medieval Institute Publications — The University Press at Kalamazoo.
+My research and teaching interests include, Shakespeare, Early Modern English drama, gender studies, sexuality, political history, history of women, marriage law, academic freedom, freedom of speech.

 EducationPhD, English, University of Washington, 1997